Stochastic gravitational wave background anisotropies from inflation with non-Bunch-Davies states: Non-Bunch-Davies bispectrum

-By choosing $\eta_0$ appropriately, the Trans-Planckian problem can be avoided even for $k_S\gg 10\,{\rm Mpc}^{-1}$, e.g., the modes corresponding to the ones targeted by NANOGrav ($10^6\,\mpc^{-1}$) and DECIGO/BBO ($10^{13}\,\mpc^{-1}$).
+Here, we introduce $\eta_0$ as the time when the tensor modes got excited from the Bunch-Davies vacuum state.
+Then, if we properly choose $\eta_0$ so that $1 < -k_S\eta_0\leq O(10)$ is satisfied, the aforementioned issues can be absent even in the case where the short-wavelength tensor modes are on the subhorizon scales at $\eta=\eta_0$.

 It has been extensively discussed that the non-Bunch-Davies tensor modes can enhance primordial bispectra compared to those in the case of the Bunch-Davies state.
-In particular, the enhancements of the so-called squeezed bispectra are in proportion to powers of $k_S/k_L$~(see, e.g., Ref.~\cite{Ganc:2012ae}).
-However, we will show that this enhancement appears in the case with Eq.~(\ref{eq:ineq-TransPlanckian}), while it does not with Eq.~(\ref{eq:new-ineq-TransPlanckian}).
+In particular, the enhancements of the so-called squeezed bispectra are in proportion to powers of $k_S/k_L$~(see, e.g. Ref.~\cite{Ganc:2012ae}).
+However, based on the above discussion, we would like to stress that this enhancement appears in the case with Eq.~(\ref{eq:ineq-TransPlanckian}), whereas it does not with Eq.~(\ref{eq:new-ineq-TransPlanckian}).